Lake Coeur d’Alene Waterkeeper

 SHORELINE PROPERTY OWNERS

-As a shoreline guardian, you have the ability to help keep Lake Coeur d’Alene fish-able, swimmable and drinkable by:
+As a shoreline guardian, you can help keep Lake Coeur d’Alene fish-able, swimmable and drinkable by:

 - Keep at least 25-50 feet of natural vegetation along the shoreline to absorb pollutants and reduce erosion.